Asadollah Nasr Esfahani: Early life

-Esfahani was born on 10 February 1927 in Isfahan, and after completing his primary education, he entered the Shahrbani Police Higher School.
-He holds a bachelor's degree in law, a master's degree and a doctorate in law from the Faculty of Law and Political Science, University of Tehran, and a master's degree in management from Indiana University.
-Nasre is fluent in English and German.
+Esfahani was born in Isfahan on 10 February 1927, and after completing his primary education, he entered the Shahrbani Police Higher School.
+He held a bachelor's degree in law, a master's degree and a doctorate in law from the Faculty of Law and Political Science, University of Tehran, and a master's degree in management from Indiana University.
+Nasr was fluent in English and German.

 Military and political activities

 Nasr had the rank of colonel in the police and his last position in the police was the head of the police planning department.
 His other services include the head of the University of Police.
 During the Minister of Interior, Jamshid Amouzegar was appointed governor of Kerman and Fars.